 NIOSH Forklift Fatalities Publication

-Another credible source worth discussing ian older study published by NIOSH in 2001, which evaluated 1,024 fatal workplace accidents involving forklifts from 1980 to 1994.
+Another credible source worth discussing is an older study published by NIOSH in 2001, which evaluated 1,024 fatal workplace accidents involving forklifts from 1980 to 1994.

 Of these cases, the four types of incidents responsible for the majority of fatalities were as follows: forklift overturns were responsible for 22% of the fatalities, ground workers struck-by forklifts 20%, victims crushed-by 16%, and falls from forklifts were responsible for 9% of fatalities.